In this page

 - Support innovative housing development to meet care needs.

-- Fund childcare for more families where parents are in education and training.
+- Fund childcare for more families where parents are in education and training or on the edge of work.

 - Continue to support our flagship Flying Start programmes.